charmychancey/MazeRush/ProjectDocumentation.md

 ## Gameplay Explanation ##

 Controls:
-- WASD or joystick/thumbstick for movement
+- WASD for player movement
 - "Fire1" (e.g. left click mouse button) for flashlight active mode
+- Aim flashlight with mouse

 Recommended Strategy:
 - The player will start out at a random location in the maze.
 The player's first priority should be to find the location of the outlet.
 Use the flashlight's active mode to expand range-of-sight and locate the outlet.